 2) Shoes That Feel Comfortable from the Start

 Nothing beats a pair of shoes that feel like clouds when you are on them.
 Comfortable shoes accommodate the arch or the middle part of your feet.
 When you walk on the shoe, does your foot comfortably rest into the widest part of the shoe which is the middle?

 The arch is that slightly hollow part in the middle of your foot.
 This area works very hard in supporting the body while standing or walking.
 It holds bones, tendons, and ligaments that allow the foot to support your weight.
 If you have been feeling discomfort in this part, pay attention to your arch the next time you buy shoes.

-Flexibility means the ability to bend.
-Your feet do all the legwork for you so it is only fair to give them air and space to move, bend, and function with ease.
+Your feet do all the legwork for you so it is only fair to give them air and space to move and function with ease.
 Most body points are located on your feet.
-As you walk, the feet naturally move itself providing the balance you need with every step.
-Every time your heel strikes the ground, your arch begins to flatten and cushion the shock.
+As you walk, the feet naturally move themselves providing the balance you need with every step.

 So to check for shoe flexibility, do the ‘bending’ test below:

 - Bend the shoe and the sole – it should show a V form flexibly.